Witnesses describe fiery Martin County crash that killed 4 people

 Christina Stamper was a few cars behind the crash.
 She pulled over and called 911.

-"I saw what was pulled out of that tesla, and they were kids, they were kids," one witness said.
+"I saw what was pulled out of that Tesla, and they were kids.
+They were kids," Stamper said.

 Stamper was emotional describing the scene.